chappjc/p2p-demo/README.md

   - summary: request tx content by txid
   - initiator: any peer type
   - handler: any peer type
-  - context note: this is an unlikely protocol to use, but here for completeness
+  - context note: most txns will be retrieved on the announce protocol (see below), but this can be used to request the content from a different peer

-Content announcement protocols:
+#### Content announcement protocols

 - `ProtocolIDTxAnn` - Tx announce
   - summary: announce txid available, serve content if requested
   - initiator: any peer type, but leader would only announce their own (not re-announce others)
   - handler: any peer type (all must do this for txns to reach leader)
+  - note: this protocol involves re-announce from non-leader peers, effectively making this a custom gossip protocol, to ensure leader is not burdened with re-announce

 - `ProtocolIDBlockAnn` - (committed) block announce
   - summary: announce a committed/finalized block, which must have leader signature
-  - context note: for a sentry, this is just a new block to get and execute; for a validator, this is the final "commit" step in the consensus sequence
   - initiator: any peer type, but originates from leader
   - handler: any peer type except leader, where sentry is likely to request the block content, and validator would already have executed it from the preceding proposal (see below)
+  - context notes: for a sentry, this is just a new block to get and execute; for a validator, this is the final "commit" step in the consensus sequence.
+This protocol also involves re-announce to propagate the block.
+We may also use gossipsub so the message signature from the initiator (leader) is retained, but the announce would no longer imply direct content availability from the peer who relayed it, necessitating more complex content discovery (dht, asking peers, retry logic, etc.).

-Leader-validator protocols:
+#### Leader-validator protocols

 - `ProtocolIDBlockPropose` - proposed block advertisement
   - summary: announce a new block proposal, leader signed, which validators should fetch (on the same stream) and execute (async, after closing the stream)